zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_11_en-US_OPERATIONAL_STERILIZATION.md

 > **An intervention's success is measured not by what it leaves behind, but by what the target civilization achieves after we leave.**

 Our goal is not to be remembered.
 It is not to be worshipped.
 It is not to leave monuments to our power.
-Our goal is for the target civilization to become capable of joining the relay race—and to believe, truthfully, that they earned that capability themselves.
+Our goal is for the target civilization to become capable of joining the relay race, and to believe, truthfully, that they earned that capability themselves.

 ### 1.2 Why Footprints Are Dangerous